calculang/.github/profile/README.md

 Visit [calculang.dev](https://calculang.dev) for the official website and examples!

+I post about calculang and sometimes models using calculang on my [CalcWithDec](https://calcwithdec.dev/) blog.

 ## follow calculang 📫

 For calculang updates follow [@calculang](https://twitter.com/calculang) on Twitter, or follow [@calculang@fosstodon.org](https://fosstodon.org/@calculang) from any(!)
 [Mastodon](https://joinmastodon.org/) server 🐘